-I can confirm that a copy of the letter produced as a result of the fire safety audit which was carried out on the 10th August 2023 was sent to you on 29 August 2023.
-Which answered the first part of your request.
+I can confirm that a copy of the letter produced as a result of the fire safety audit which was carried out on the 10th August 2023 is attached for your information.

-DWFRS confirms that it holds the information you have requested.
+DWFRS confirms that it holds some of the information you have requested.